-Bipp allows creation and management of multiple dashboards or insight boards that can be used to group and present one or many Bipp sheets.
-They also allow filtering of data across multiple sheets and embedded dashboards and drilldown of specific data points to view details.
+bipp allows creation and management of multiple dashboards or insight boards that can be used to group and present one or many bipp reports.
+They also allow filtering of data across multiple reports and embedded dashboards and drilldown of specific data points to view details.

 Dashboards may be created, edited or viewed from the dashboard management screen which can be accessed from the “Dashboards” option in the application menu.
 This screen also provides options to export, import, share, search and delete dashboards.